Careerflow.ai

 • Research outputs, papers, presentations, reports, datasets you've contributed to

-Research Assistant Harvard University Cover Letter
+Research Assistant Cover Letter Example: Harvard University Template

 Research assistant applications are academic in context, and the Harvard template's degree-forward opening establishes your academic credentials before building into research experience.
-Your institution, GPA, relevant coursework, and thesis work signal your preparation to a faculty reviewer — lead with that foundation and build from it.
+Your institution, GPA, relevant coursework, and thesis work signal your preparation to a faculty reviewer lead with that foundation and build from it.
 This framing fits naturally for applications to university labs and academic research positions.

 Use this template

-Research Assistant Classic Cover Letter
+Research Assistant Cover Letter Example: Classic Template

 The Classic template works well when you have prior research experience worth presenting in full.
 Its four-paragraph structure lets you cover your research background, connect it to the specific project or team, explain your fit with the faculty member's work, and close with a clear statement of intent.
 This is the right format when you have substantive things to say about each piece and want a complete professional letter rather than a brief one.